amr-me/RepData_PeerAssessment1/PA1_template.md

 Note There are only missing values in the **steps** coloumn

-I'll use the mean of the total number of steps to fill in the NA value' places
+####I'll use the mean of the total number of steps in an interval to fill in the NA value's places

 ```r